Moving From Blogger To Wordpress – Maintaining Permalinks, Traffic & SEO

 Looks like that did the trick!
 The new WP permalinks match my old Blogger permalinks perfectly.
 Thanks for your help, you saved me hours of head-scratching!
 Feel free to post these comments for others to read.

-JoJo on August 21, 2009
+JoJo August 21, 2009

 Thanks for the tip about changing the permalink.
 I really don’t have a lot of traffic yet and plan to make changes.
 In the mean time it is really nice to keep the links I do have working.
 I was on blogger free and moved in an afternoon to a hosted wordpress with no prep.
 I have a terrible template but at least all the content is up.

-DeK on August 21, 2009
+DeK August 21, 2009

 Many thanks for the great tutorial, I’m migrating right now.

-One thing you might add is that Blogger labels are converted into Wordpress categories; since having four thousands categories makes very long pages with themes that list all of them, I’ve converted most of them into tags with the apposite gadget found under Tools/Import.
+One thing you might add is that Blogger labels are converted into WordPress categories; since having four thousands categories makes very long pages with themes that list all of them, I’ve converted most of them into tags with the apposite gadget found under Tools/Import.

-abhishek on August 24, 2009
+abhishek August 24, 2009

 hello, i changed my blogger with domain (yogaforweightloss.net) to self host wordpress and now my domain is not in google what to do to get in back Nd i have all new posts in self host wordpress except 1 post which is new but title is same as in blogger.